DynamiteAI/dynamite_daemon_core/README.md

 # dynamited core packages
-Common packages used by the Dynamite daemon
+These are common packages used by Dynamite Daemon.